nanotools/awesome-nano/README.md

 <a name="Merchants"></a>
 ### Merchants
-* [SpendRaiBlocks](https://www.spendraiblocks.com/) - A list of merchants who accept RaiBlocks
+* [SpendRaiBlocks](https://www.spendraiblocks.com/) - A list of merchants who accept Nano

 <a name="Privacy"></a>
 ### Privacy & Anonimity
-* [Raimixer](https://github.com/juanjux/raimixer/) - A GUI/commandline local
+* [Raimixer](https://github.com/juanjux/raimixer/) - A GUI/commandline local transaction scrambler.
-  transaction scrambler.

 <a name="WebIntegration"></a>
 ### Web & Ecommerce Integration